 COVID-19: Social Inequalities and Human Possibilities examines the unequal impact of the COVID-19 pandemic on individuals, communities, and countries, a fact seldom acknowledged and often suppressed or invisible.
-Taking a global approach and including a comprehensive timeline, this book demonstrates how the impact of the pandemic has differed as a result of social inequalities, such as economic development, social class, race and ethnicity, and access to health care and education.
-The book concludes with cautious optimism and insights into how global society can (re-)build a brighter post-COVID-19-pandemic world.
+Taking a global approach, this book demonstrates how the impact of the pandemic has differed as a result of social inequalities, such as economic development, social class, race and ethnicity, sex and gener, age, and access to health care and education.

 - Introduction to a global pandemic

 - Global inequities: a tale of two pandemics